jaspervdj/jaspervdj/drafts/12-urenloop.markdown

 [Star network]: http://en.wikipedia.org/wiki/Star_network

-Instead, [Jens], [Pieter] and [Toon] created a nice ring-based network, in which each node also acted as a switch (using [bridging-utils]).
-Then, the [Spanning Tree Protocol] was used to determine an optimal network layout, closing one link in the circle to create a tree.
+Instead, [Jens], [Pieter] and [Toon] created an awesome ring-based network, in which each node also acts as a switch (using [bridging-utils]).
+Then, the [Spanning Tree Protocol] is used to determine an optimal network layout, closing one link in the circle to create a tree.

 [Jens]: http://twitter.com/jenstimmerman
 [Pieter]: http://thinkjavache.be/